Global markets sink again as tech and retail stocks drop

-NEW YORK (AP) — Stocks are skidding Tuesday morning, putting the market back into the red for the year, as weak results from retailers and mounting losses for big technology companies compound the market's losses from the day before.
-Energy and industrial companies are also dropping.
+NEW YORK (AP) — Stocks are skidding Tuesday as weak results from retailers and mounting losses for big technology companies push the market back into the red for the year.

-Target plunged after reporting earnings that missed Wall Street's estimates, while Ross Stores, TJX and Kohl's all gave disappointing forecasts.
-High-profile tech and consumer companies including Apple, Amazon and Microsoft continued to sink.

-Boeing fell following reports it canceled a conference call where the company planned to discuss systems on its 737 jet.
-A Boeing 737 crashed shortly after takeoff in Indonesia last month, killing 189 people.
+Energy companies are slumping because of a 5 percent drop in the price of oil.
+Industrial companies are also dropping as the downward momentum in stocks builds after steep losses Monday.

+Katie Nixon, the chief investment officer for Northern Trust Wealth Management, said investors have been selling tech stocks because of signs that trade tensions between the U.S. and China are getting worse instead of improving.

+"A resolution doesn't seem to be coming in the short term," she said.
+"A lot of the companies that are front and center (like) Alphabet, Apple, IBM ... could be significantly limited in the way they export their technology."

 Investors continued to flee the technology giants that have led the stock market higher in years past.
-Apple fell 3.4 percent to $179.62 and Amazon gave up 3.8 percent to $1,455.
-Microsoft lost 3 percent to $101.50.
-All three stocks have outperformed the market this year, but they've suffered steep losses more recently.
+Apple fell 3 percent to $180.27 and is down 22.3 percent from the peak it reached October 3, though it's still up for the year.
+Microsoft lost 2.4 percent to $102.13.

 Tech stocks were among the biggest losers in Europe, too.
-Nokia, a big supplier of telecom networks, saw its shares drop 4 percent, while its Swedish rival Ericsson was down 3.5 percent.
-SAP, which provides business software and cloud computing services, was down over 2 percent.
-Chip maker Infineon Technologies fell about 3 percent.
+Nokia and Ericsson, two top suppliers of telecom networks, each fell about 3 percent.
+SAP, which provides business software and cloud computing services, was down over 1 percent, as was chip maker Infineon Technologies.

+Nixon said Saudi Arabia and other countries started producing more oil after the Trump administration announced renewed sanctions on Iran.
+But after that increase in production, the administration granted waivers to several countries that allowed them to keep importing more oil from Iran.
+That crated a supply glut that pushed prices dramatically lower.

+Nixon said OPEC countries will probably cut back on oil production, but some investors are worried that the buildup in crude stockpiles is a sign the global economy isn't doing as well as expected.

-Investors looked for safer options.
-Utility companies managed small gains and bond prices edged higher.
-The yield on the 10-year Treasury note fell to 3.04 percent from 3.06 percent.
+Investors looked for safer options and bought bonds, sending their prices slightly higher.
+The yield on the 10-year Treasury note fell to 3.05 percent from 3.06 percent.

 Tokyo's Nikkei 225 lost 1.1 percent and Hong Kong's Hang Seng shed 2 percent while Seoul's Kospi retreated 0.9 percent.